 Object of the Week: Burgess’s Copy of Dune

-Despite these complaints, there is much evidence that reveal Burgess read widely in the genre, and was impressed by several novels.
-In Ninety-Nine Novels: The Best in English Since 1939 (1984), he names novels by Brian Aldiss (with whom he corresponded for several years), J.G.
+Despite these complaints, there is much evidence that Burgess read widely in the genre, and was, on occasion, willing to be impressed.
+In Ninety-Nine Novels: The Best in English Since 1939, Burgess selects novels by Brian Aldiss (a friend from the 1960s), J.G.
 Ballard, Russell Hoban, and L.P.
-Hartley.
-He also identifies lesser known works of science fiction, including Pavane by Keith Roberts, an alternate history in which portrays a Catholic Britain in which there is a rebellion against the controlling grip of the church.
-The library at the Burgess Foundation contains many works of science fiction, including novels by H.G.
+Hartley (for his little-known novel, Facial Justice).
+He also identifies lesser-known works of speculative fiction, including Pavane by Keith Roberts, an counter-factual historical novel which portrays Catholic Britain in rebellion against the dominance of the Church.
+The book collection at the Burgess Foundation contains many other works of science fiction, including novels by H.G.
 Wells, Aldous Huxley, W.J.
 Burley and Margaret Atwood.

 Although Burgess occasionally said disobliging things about genre fiction in his journalism, it is clear from his own novels that he thought writing science fiction was worthwhile.
 A Clockwork Orange, presents a dystopian world in which violent droogs rampage through urban streets, and The Wanting Seed shows a future Britain turned into a megalopolis by over-population.
 In The End of the World News Burgess tries his hand at apocalyptic fiction, and 1985 is a work of speculative fiction, written in response to George Orwell.